 The Vancouver lease is for three years with an option to renew expiring March 31, 2022.
-The Ouray lease is for three years with an option to renew expiring December 31, 2021.
+The Ouray lease is for three years with an option to renew expired on December 31, 2021.
+After year end, OSMI paid rent for the warehouse in Ouray until a new lease is executed effective February 1st, 2022.